saccas/srgssr/README.md

 ### Installation with composer

-`composer require saccas/srf`.
+`composer require saccas/srgssr`.

 ### Installation with TER

-Open the TYPO3 Extension Manager, search for `srf` and install the extension.
+Open the TYPO3 Extension Manager, search for `srgssr` and install the extension.

 Thanks to https://github.com/IndyIndyIndy for the youku example extension.